everscale-actions/tonos-se/README.md

 The general idea of the pipeline:

-1. build and run _nodeos-se_
+1. build and run `nodeos-se`
 2. check the default ports are opened
 3. run tests
 4. change [default ports](https://github.com/ton-actions/tonos-se/blob/main/.github/workflows/main.yml#L13) to the custom ports (env variable [CUSTOM_PORTS](https://github.com/ton-actions/tonos-se/blob/main/.github/workflows/main.yml#L14))
 5. check the custom ports are opened
 6. run tests
-7. stop _nodeos-se_
+7. stop `nodeos-se`
 8. check custom posts are closed

 #### Publishing to npmjs

-There is 2 conditions that needed to publish a new version of the package to [npmjs]( ton-node-kafka-msg-port)
+It is possible to automatically publish a new version of `tonos-se`.
+There are 2 conditions that needed to publish a new version of the package to [npmjs]( ton-node-kafka-msg-port)

 1. commit in master
 2. version is changed in [package.json](https://github.com/ton-actions/tonos-se/blob/main/package.json#L3)

 ### Build binary application pack

-#### Prepare application pack

 To make the process of building fast and easy, we use Github Actions and GitHub Workflow for building all necessary binary application packs in [ton-actions/tonos-se-binaries](https://github.com/ton-actions/tonos-se-binaries) repository.
 TonOS SE application pack is a tar.gz archive that contains applications (_Nginx_, _ArangoDB_, _Q Server_, _Ton Node_) and configuration files to a quick start.
 The full list of application packs could be found [here](https://github.com/ton-actions/tonos-se-binaries/releases).

+#### Prepare application pack

+All application packs is created automatically.
+When new version [TON OS Startup Edition](https://github.com/tonlabs/tonos-se) is released, new version of binary application pack will be available for release.

-> Note: The major version of the CLI tool can use only the major version of binaries release.
-This approach allows us to ensure compatibility between the CLI tool and binary files.
+The major version of the `tonos-se` tool can use only the major _version of release_ binary application pack.
+This approach allows us to guarantee  compatibility between the `tonos-se` tool and binary files.
 So if [TON OS Startup Edition](https://github.com/tonlabs/tonos-se) releases a new version that contains Postgres(for example), we will publish the next major version of binary files.
 And then we will publish a new major version of the CLI tool, which will be compatible only with the same major version of binary application packs.

 #### How to build custom application pack